-For a student to be registered, registration materials and fees must be fully completed and submitted by current and new students.
-Registration fees will be the same for all students, regardless of their status as full-time, part-time, or homeschooler.
+For a new student to be registered, registration materials and fees must be fully completed and submitted.
+Registration fees will be the same for all students, regardless of their status as full-time or non-traditional student.
+Tuition and fees are available on the school website.